 You can earn money collecting these junk items and taking them to the dump.
 As an added bonus, you can find some great items to repair, upscale, and sell for a profit.

-You’ll need a truck, cargo van, or trailer to transport the items, but it’s a relatively easy business to start.
+It’s relatively easy to start a junk removal business.
+You’ll just need a truck, cargo van, or trailer to transport the items.

 21. Dog Walking

-If you’re a pet lover, you can earn money by offering a dog walking and pet sitting service.
+If you’re a pet lover, you can earn money by offering a dog walking and pet sitting service, which can be a lucrative business.
 Although dog walking can be done at any time, it’s one of our favorite early morning jobs.

 Working with a platform such as Rover takes a lot of guesswork out of this process.
 You can set up a profile, set your prices, and connect with new clients.